prebid/prebid.github.io/dev-docs/modules/userId.md

 | params.partner | Required | Number | This is the ID5 Partner Number obtained from registering with ID5. | `173` |

 {: .alert.alert-info :}
 NOTE: The ID5 ID that is delivered to Prebid will be encrypted by ID5 with a rotating key to avoid unauthorized usage and to enforce privacy requirements.
-Therefore, we strongly recommend setting `storage.expires` to `1` day to ensure all demand partners receive an ID that has been encrypted with the latest key, has up-to-date privacy signals, and allows them to transact against it.
+Therefore, we strongly recommend setting `storage.expires` to `5` days to ensure all demand partners receive an ID that has been encrypted with the latest key, has up-to-date privacy signals, and allows them to transact against it.

 ### ID5 ID Examples